ggrossman/unix-cb/README.md

 at Cal, which opened my junior year, is called Soda Hall.)
 As a CS freshman, I immediately started collecting as many Unix accounts as possible.
 When I learned that the CSUA handed out free (LIFETIME!)
-Unix accounts on soda.berkeley.edu, I immediately joined the CSUA.
+Unix accounts on `soda.berkeley.edu`, I immediately joined the CSUA.
 I started running my chat server on soda just to try it out.
+The soda machine was, however, a very collaborative environment.
-Of course, on soda, anything you did was being watched by every other CS major on the box.
-Several other students saw the open port (I think I used 5492, the last four digits of my parents' phone number) and telnet-ed to it.
+Students were constantly communicating with each other using `wall` broadcast messages, to the point where someone wrote a CSUA-specific `wallall` utility which had more configuration options than default `wall`.
+On soda, anything you did was being watched by every other CS major on the box.
+Several other students saw the open port (I used `5492`, the last four digits of my parents' phone number) and `telnet`-ed to it.

 ### Vrave